What to Look for When Buying - and Using - Second Hand Lab Equipment

 Along with a warranty, a qualified seller will also offer guarantees of service and support.
 These guarantees typically have an expiration date as well, but most sellers will offer paid service packages you can use for the lifetime of the equipment.

-While you’re not likely to find service and/or maintenance records on smaller pieces of lab equipment (e.g., a centrifuge), a seller of more complex and costly lab equipment (e.g., a sequencer) should be able to provide details about its history and use.
-How often it was serviced, parts that have been repaired or replaced, etc.
+While you’re not likely to find service/maintenance records or calibration logs on smaller pieces of lab equipment (e.g., a centrifuge), a seller of more complex and costly lab equipment (e.g., a sequencer) should be able to provide details about its history and use.
+How often it was serviced, parts that have been repaired or replaced, etc. If calibration history is missing, but the item has always been under a manufacturer service contract, it should also be possible to obtain calibration history via the instrument serial number.

 Consider a cold storage unit.
 What usually fails after a few years is the compressor.
 If it was replaced, your seller should not only have the records but should even be delighted to share them.
 Why?
 Much like when you buy a used car with a new transmission, a new compressor in an older cold storage unit is actually a selling point.
+The more information the seller can provide, the more assurance you'll have that the equipment is functioning properly.
 (Read our white paper “When Freezers Fail” to learn more.)

 While most used lab equipment won’t have a history report equivalent to Carfax, the seller or reseller should be able to provide the basics around maintenance and service for most major lab equipment.